 No. 9 Villanova beats Georgetown 76-63 in Big East opener

-WASHINGTON (AP) -- Villanova is set to unpack the bags and head home.
+WASHINGTON — Villanova is set to unpack the bags and head home.

 The No. 9 Wildcats wrapped their longest road stretch to open a season in 17 years with a dominant second half that showcased why they’re a favorite to win the Big East — and maybe hang one more national championship banner in the Pavilion.